dsdanielpark/Bard-API/README.md

 response = bardapi.core.Bard().get_answer(input_text)
 ```

-Resolving errors due to delayed responses in Google Colab, containers, etc. If a response error occurs even though the normal procedure has been followed, use the timeout variable.
+Addressing errors caused by delayed responses in environments like Google Colab and containers.
+If an error occurs despite following the proper procedure, utilize the timeout argument.
 ```python
 from bardapi import Bard
 import os